Will Gill: Career

 Gill participated in the Bonavista Biennale once more, in 2021, offering an installation piece entitled Camper, in which a truck and camper, painted with retroreflective glass beads, was parked beside the road where it would glow in the headlights of passing cars.
-"Like much of Gill’s recent work, Camper creates contradictory feelings of unease and wonder, an uncanny rendering of childhood nostalgia overlaid with quiet, ghostlike, otherworldly strangeness."
+"Like much of Gill's recent work, Camper creates contradictory feelings of unease and wonder, an uncanny rendering of childhood nostalgia overlaid with quiet, ghostlike, otherworldly strangeness."
 This vacant camper, as well as a solitary cabin, a construction and a provision drop were captured in Gill's 2021 "Pandemic Series".
 "Developed during the latter portion of the global COVID-19 pandemic, it employs staged photography to reflect, in visual terms, imagined scenes from unsettled times...
 Unusual colour palettes and surreal scenes devoid of figures set the stage to consider absence, aid and imagined rebuilds.
 This new work extends previous interests in the degree to which we need one another and the importance of greater genuine (less superficial) connections in our lives."

+Since 2021, Gill has continued to expand his exploration of photography, installation, and staged imagery with a series of experimental bodies of work.
+In Escapes (2022), he employed analog photographic methods with long exposures, string lights, and handmade apparatuses to evoke the psychological and imaginative need for liberation in the wake of the COVID-19 pandemic.
+Concurrently, Text and Place (2022) introduced textual elements into his work, using backlit panels and choreographed movement to merge language and image, prefiguring his later Stage Work series.
+Beginning in 2023, Stage Work involved meticulously constructed indoor scenes on wooden stages, integrating collected natural and manufactured materials with studio lighting to juxtapose reality and fiction, personal memory, and broader world events.
+His most recent series, Disassemblies (2026), investigates the collapse of social and political structures through the dramatic destruction of handmade scaffolds and platforms, creating visual metaphors for societal fragility and the spectacle of media-saturated culture.
+Across these works, Gill maintains a commitment to handmade processes and a fascination with the interplay between the tangible and the imagined.

 In 2023, Gill was again nominated for a Sobey Art Award, sharing representation of the Atlantic Canada region on the national longlist, and was awarded the inaugural Theodore Prize by the Beaverbrook Art Gallery, which celebrates the professional accomplishments of an Atlantic Canadian visual artist.